 You can browse the results on Google and see what people are saying about the provider you’re considering.

 Then you can check third party sites for validated commentary.
 Here are a few to start with:

 Another trick?
 Search the company name again, but plug in the word “scam” at the end instead of “reviews.”
 If you have a repeat fraudster on your hands, this should show you the truth.

 Pro tip: Remember to not only look at the overall review ratings, but the quantity of reviews.
 A company called Clipping Path Creative, for example, has a 4-star Trustpilot rating, but there are only three reviews.
-Compare that to Clipping Path India’s 2,552 Trustpilot reviews with an average “Excellent” rating.
+Compare that to Path's 2,552 Trustpilot reviews with an average “Excellent” rating.
 It’s clear who is the more reliable choice.

 Also worth noting: Trustpilot calls out that it cannot verify how Clipping Path Creative has gotten their reviews.
 They could all be fake.

 How to spot fake or biased reviews

 Unfortunately, there are tons of fake reviews out there.
 While third party sites do their best to monitor and prevent fraudulent customer reviews, it’s impossible to catch all of them.
 That’s why it’s important to stay vigilant.

 Watch for reviewers with generic names like John Smith or lots of random numbers in their name.
 A spike in the number of reviews over a short period of time can indicate a targeted campaign to boost a company’s rating.
 Fake reviews are often over-the-top in their praise, while real reviews tend to discuss both the good and the bad.

 A study conducted by Cornell University even found that fake reviewers tend to use more personal pronouns, like “I” and “me,” and fill their reviews with unnecessary details and scene-setting in an effort to sound more convincing.
 So keep an eye out for these tells.